frostming/marko/docs/extend.rst

 Create an extension object
 --------------------------

 We need an additional extension object to sum these mixins up.
-It should have ``parser_mixins`` or ``renderer_mixins`` or both attributes to contain corresponding mixin classes in a list.
 It is typically a simple class, and other Python objects may also work::

     class GithubWikiExtension:
-        parser_mixins = [WikiParserMixin]
+        elements = [GithubWiki]
         renderer_mixins = [WikiRendererMixin]

+An optional ``parser_mixins`` can be also given if you have (a) custom parser class(es).
 The extension exposes a single object so that it can be distributed as a standalone package.
 Read the following section about how to use it.